-Their website uses a simple and straightforward popup asking visitors to enter their country and email.
+Their website uses a straightforward popup asking visitors to enter their country and email.

-Using simple designs for collecting zero-party data is sometimes the best if it suits your brand image as well.
+Using simple designs for collecting zero-party data is sometimes the best if it also suits your brand image.

 This popup is a good example of collecting zero-party data with simple and easy-to-follow steps.